vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   nebula> REMOVE DRAINER;
   ```

-4. Change the secondary cluster to the new primary cluster.
+4. Change the slave cluster to the new master cluster.

   ```ngql
   nebula> SIGN IN DRAINER SERVICE(192.168.10.106:9889);